jizhang/jizhang.github.com/source/_posts/2022-08-10-configure-logging-for-flask-sqlalchemy-project.md

 [2022-08-09 18:12:12,420] INFO modern.views.user: Get user list in view.
 ```

-Without this logger, we need to use `current_app.logger.info()` and it is a bit verbose.
+With app factory pattern, we need to replace `app.logger` with `current_app.logger`, and it is a little bit verbose.
+Dedicated logger for each module sovles this problem, too.

 ### Fix Werkzeug logging